Configuring the ForgeRock Identity Platform™ in a DevOps Environment (FR-523)

 - Compare the deployment of the Platform to other cloud providers, such as Amazon Elastic Cloud Services for Kubernetes (Amazon EKS) and Azure Kubernetes Service (AKS)

 - Approach troubleshooting of common issues in Kubernetes systematically

-- Run commands for troubleshooting the environment, containerization, and orchestration issues
+- Run commands for troubleshooting environment issues, containerization issues, and orchestration issues

 - Identify resources for getting additional support

 This chapter shows you how to build and use your own base Docker image for deploying the Platform, and how to deploy a custom configuration using the CDM approach.